 - Follow these tips to prevent your child from getting lost.

 - Pack a complete first aid kit (here’s a full checklist)

 - Check for ticks often.
 Here’s how to remove ticks.

 10. Remember, It’s Worth It!

 Camping with a toddler is lots of fun.
 However, don’t let all those happy-toddler-camper images you see on Instagram fool you.

 Your toddler will probably get some scratches, bites, or stings.

 But it is worth it.

-Not only does camping with my children mean I get out of the city (where I tend to go crazy quickly), but it’s a great bonding experience.
-All that dirt is good for their immune systems.
+Not only does camping with my toddler mean I get out of the house (where I tend to go crazy quickly), but it’s a great bonding experience.
+All that dirt builds their immune systems.
 And I’m certain that the time outdoors is good for their physical and mental development.